Agent Learning via Early Experience: Experiments

-To evaluate the impact of early experience once environments provide verifiable rewards (the defining condition of the \textit{era of experience}), we append a reinforcement learning stage to models trained in Section~\ref{subsec:effectiveness}.
-We focus on three reward-available benchmarks: \texttt{WebShop}, \texttt{ALFWorld}, and \texttt{SearchQA}, and adopt the widely used GRPO algorithm~\citep{Shao2024GRPO} with identical hyperparameters and training steps as established recipes~\citep{Feng2025verl-agent,Jin2025SearchR1}.
-The only factor that changes across runs is the initialization: Imitation Learning (IL), Implicit World Modeling (IWM), or Self-Reflection (SR).
+To evaluate the impact of early experience once environments provide verifiable rewards (the defining condition of the \textit{era of experience}), we append an RL stage to the checkpoints from \S~\ref{subsec:effectiveness} on three benchmarks: \texttt{WebShop}, \texttt{ALFWorld}, and \texttt{SearchQA}.
+Following established recipes~\citep{Feng2025verl-agent,Jin2025SearchR1}, we adopt the widely used GRPO algorithm~\citep{Shao2024GRPO} with identical hyperparameters and training steps.
+The only changing factor across runs is the starting checkpoint, each resulting from a different training method: imitation learning, implicit world modeling, or self-reflection.

-Results in Figure~\ref{fig:rl_improvement} show a clear pattern: starting from early experience consistently yields higher post-RL ceilings.
+Results in Figure~\ref{fig:rl_improvement} show a clear pattern: starting from early-experience checkpoints consistently yields higher post-RL ceilings.
 In some cases, the performance gap grows during RL training (\eg, \texttt{ALFWorld}); in others, it narrows but never reverses.
-Even when reward optimization is applied for the same number of steps, IL starts rarely match the final performance of early-experience starts.
+Even when reward optimization is applied for the same number of steps, IL starts rarely match the final performance of models initialized with early experience.
 For completeness, we also run GRPO directly from the raw pretrained model without any supervised stage.
 This performs worst across all tasks and shows unstable training dynamics, highlighting the necessity of a strong initialization.
-The full results with detailed metrics can be found in Appendix~\ref{appendix-sec:implementation-details}.
+Appendix~\ref{appendix-sec:implementation-details} shows results with detailed metrics.

 \textbf{Takeaway.} Early experience acts as a \textit{mid-training bridge} between the era of human data and the era of experience.
-It produces policies that already perform strongly without rewards and that amplify the benefits of subsequent RL.
-Under identical RL recipes, early-experience starts achieve higher final performance.
-These results suggest that once RL infrastructure becomes available in new environments, early experience can immediately unlock further gains without retraining from scratch.
+It enables stronger policies than imitation learning without rewards from environments and amplifies the benefits of subsequent RL.
+Under identical RL recipes, early-experience checkpoints achieve higher final performance.
+These results suggest that once RL setups become available in new environments, early experience can immediately unlock further gains without retraining from scratch.